cjsdiniz/cjsdiniz/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Web Development (HTML+CCS+JavaCript) and Python
+- 🔭 I’m currently working on Web Development (HTML+CSS+JavaCript) and Python
 - 🌱 I’m currently learning Python and GO (GOlang)
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...